-Photo 40 17.6.
+Photo 39 17.6.
 Ancillary Accommodation:

-The standard of compartmentation within store cupboards, laundry, lift motor room etc was generally satisfactory with limited evidence of breaches.
+The standard of compartmentation within the water pump room, lift motor room, store rooms, caretakers office, laundry and cleaners office was generally satisfactory with limited evidence of breaches.
 HCC should refer to the compartmentation survey for evidence of breaches and methods of remediation.

+Photo 40

+Photo 41

 17.7.
 Service Risers:

-There are circa 70 service risers within the building.
+There are circa 70 service risers within the building and breaches/defects extensive and consistent throughout.
 Two flats per floor contain internal risers.
-Breaches/defects are extensive and consistent throughout.
-The central risers displayed evidence of cable penetrations in toplights which is then encapsulated in plastic conduit in the corridor.
+Electrical risers displayed evidence of breaches passing through compartments boundaries at floor/ceiling level.
 As previously described, the majority of services (soil vent pipes, extraction arrangements, heating services) which supply flats pass freely between risers and dwellings without an effective sealing system in place.
 Example breaches consist of:

-- Combustible plastic pipework entering risers from flats without an effective closing device present. - Combustible plastic pipework travels vertically from riser to riser without an effective closing device present. - Insulated non combustible pipework enters risers from flats without an effective closing device present. - Linear gaps between door frame and substrate have been filled with polyurethane expanding foam (this is not a suitable/tested solution for backfilling around timber door-sets).
+- Combustible plastic pipework which travels vertically from riser to riser without an effective closing device present. - Insulated non combustible pipework travelling vertically from riser to riser without an effective closing device present. - Non combustible pipework entering risers from flats without an effective sealing system - Cables penetrating floors - Linear gaps between door frame and substrate and door heads have been filled with polyurethane expanding foam (this is not a suitable/tested solution for backfilling around timber doorsets).
 All compartments gave evidence of excessive use of pink polyurethane expanding foam.
 Most Polyurethane foams are combustible, which means they offer limited fire-stopping properties.
 Best practise states that polyurethane based foams should not be used unless in limited spaces between 10 and 33mm. (spaces such as bed and side joints to lintels and frames).
 This filler does not protect larger spaces as it will never achieve satisfactory fire-resistant results.
 Any PU foam products used must have any fire safety performance determined by testing, to standards BS 476 Part 20/22 and BS EN 1366-4 for linear gaps and BS EN 1366-3 for service penetration seals.
-Remediation will generally consist of primarily sealing defects with an ablative coated fire batt and mastic system which will be applied in conjunction with an intumescent wrap/fire collar for combustible pipework.
+Remediation will primarily consist of sealing defects with an ablative coated fire batt and mastic system applied in conjunction with an intumescent wrap/fire collar for combustible pipework.
 Where annular gaps allow, all isolated non combustible services can be sealed using fire rated mastic which is tested to BS EN 1366-3/4 and classified to 13501-2:2017 + A1:2009.
 HCC should refer to the compartmentation survey for evidence of breaches and methods of remediation.

-17.8.
+Photo 49 17.8.
 Ventilation Risers: